Sandeepkasturi/Sandeepkasturi/README.md

 Founder of SKAV TECH
 ---------------

 I've been learning AI Technologies since 2020, after switching careers.
-I started with HTML, but have really found a passion for AI Development and I started SKAV a NO CODE Development platform combined with AI tools and Experienced Programmers.
-I choose Diploma level Intelligence for my SKAV.
+I started with Python, but have really found a passion for AI Development and I started SKAV a NO CODE Development platform combined with AI tools and Experienced Programmers.
+I choose Prompt Engineering technology to level up Intelligence for my SKAV.

 * 🌍  I'm based in India
 * 🖥️  Our [Company](http://skavtech.wegic.app)
 * ✉️  You can contact me at [sandeepkasturi9@gmail.com](mailto:sandeepkasturi9@gmail.com)
 * 🚀  I'm currently working on [AutoBot AI](https://autobots.streamlit.app/)
-* 🧠  I'm learning AI
+* 🧠  I'm learning LLMs
 * 🤝  I'm open to collaborating on Instagram
-* ⚡  I'm secretly Developing some AI applications which can change my career.
+* ⚡  I'm secretly Developing some AI applications.
 Updates will be posted on Instagram,

 ### Skills